Insomnia - Causes and Treatment

 For the treatment of circadian rhythm disorders, melatonin is effective in jet lag disorder.
 For parasomnias, drug treatment should be based on frequency and severity of events.
 Psychological treatments are effective for nightmares.

-Sleep apnea and restless leg syndrome are two other sleep problems, but I will write about those in another hub.
+Sleep apnea and restless leg syndrome are two other sleep problems.

 - Take a hot bath or shower to relax before bed.